Mindfulness replenishes the soul

 Weaving calms the mind.

 When we think of meditation, we think of becoming centered in a conscious act.
 At the loom, there is a connection with making that transcends time.
 By allowing the weaving process to slow you down, you begin to breath easily and focus on each moment as the yarns build upon one another.
 The repetition of this weaving practice takes one to a place of quiet and focus.

-Over the past 25 years, weaving has been my method of meditation and healing.
+Over the past 25 years, weaving has been a method of meditation and healing for me.

 I love the systems, methodology, and order of weaving.